nothixy/WinArch-Installer/README.md

 ## Any future ideas ?
 - Remove previously mentionned limitations
-- Use a real gui for the Linux-side installer
 - Use Preloader/shim to work with Secure Boot
 - Autocomplete some fields like username and hostname